nicjansma/puppetarazzi/README.md

 * `meta`: Verifies the specified `<meta>` tags exist
 * `mixed-content`: Verifies there are no Mixed-Content warnings
 * `no-404s`: Verifies there are no 404s
+* `no-redirects`: Verifies there weren't any redirects on the page
 * `opengraph`: Verifies pages have OpenGraph (and other) structured content
 * `pwa`: Verifies some of the Progressive Web App requirements
 * `rel-canonical`: Verifies <link rel='canonical'> tag exists